MrBounty/ZipponDB/docs/Schema.md

 )
 ```

-Like that can just do ZiQL qquery directly on it.
+Like that can just do ZiQL query directly on it.

 ### Planned Migration Features